zmitton/eth-proof/CONTRIBUTING.md

 1. Review & Test changes

 If it's code: test it.
-If it's documentation: make sure to view it in a Markdown viewer or the like.
+If it's documentation: preview the rendered Markdown.

 2. Commiting